Nick Spinelli Mystery #1

 Available in: e-Book, Trade Size (reprint)

-Shannon moonlights as Santa Claus’ little helper at the mall, and when Santa and an elf turn up dead Shannon appears to be next on the killer’s list.
-Spinelli is placed back on homicide and goes undercover as Santa to help capture the killer.
-He catches a great deal of grief along the way but will he capture the heart of his little Santa’s helper as well?
+Caseworker Shannon O’Hara moonlights as Santa Claus’s little helper at the mall, and when Santa and an elf turn up dead, she appears to be next on the killer’s list.

 Originally published August 2013 in trade paperback.

 Covert Exposure, a Nick Spinelli Mystery - Excerpt

 He dipped his head and pressed his lips gently to her bruised cheekbone.
 She sighed and then tilted her head to the side giving him better access.
 Her cheek felt warm and soothing to his lips.
 He eased his kisses over to her mouth.
 Her incredible scrumptious lips met his.
 Though he wanted more, he worked to keep the kiss light.
 He worried that if he rushed her she’d back off.
 He figured her for a much slower pace than which he was accustomed.

 It took every bit of strength he could find to end the kiss.
 He took a step back.
 Pulling his gaze from her proved even more difficult.
 It was as though she wouldn’t release him.
 She ran her tongue across her lips.
 Did she do that on purpose?
 He decided if she did it a second time he would deem it intentional, and would kiss her again.
 But this time he would kiss her like he wanted to in the first place, deep and long.
 He would explore her lovely mouth, every ounce of it.
 He stared at her beautiful mouth, waiting.
 She stared back.

 He knew he needed to end this.
 If he stayed another second he wouldn’t be able to control himself.
 The depth of his desire for her scared him.
 He cleared his throat.
 “Good night, Shannon.
 I’ll see you tomorrow morning.”